New Guinea (PNG) is a dynamic and democratic country

 country-specific health information.

 you may encounter road conditions that differ significantly

 from those in the United States.
 The information below

-concerning Papua New Guinea is provided for general reference only and
+concerning Papua New Guinea is provided for general

-are a common cause of serious injury in Papua New Guinea,
+accidents are a common cause of serious injury in Papua

-Roads, especially in rural areas, are in a poor state of repair.
+in rural areas, are in a poor state of repair.
+Other

 drunk drivers, poorly maintained vehicles, and over-crowded

-stretches of the Highlands Highway between Lae
+on some stretches of the Highlands Highway between Lae

 and Mount Hagen.
 Vehicles often encounter criminal roadblocks

-on the Highlands Highway during the day and widely after dark.
+on the Highlands Highway during the day and widely after

-at night in Port Moresby.
+occurrence at night in Port Moresby.
 As a driver, you

 should ensure that your vehicle registration and safety

 can react emotionally and violently after road accidents.

-whom they hold responsible by stoning and/or burning
+those whom they hold responsible by stoning and/or burning

 vehicles.
-Friends and relatives of an injured party may demand immediate
+Friends and relatives of an injured party

 refer to our Road